hmparsons-sde/capstone/README.md

 - Users can create new trips.
 - Users can update trips - start date, end date, title, and image.
 - User can delete trips.
+- User can view readings saved to single trips (saved external API responses to firebase database).
+- User can view single location within a single trip via nested dynamic routes.
+- On page load, the user will see the 5-day forecast for the selected trip location.
+- User can change the units of measurement (Celsius, Fahrenheit, or Standard) for forecast data via toggle.
 - Unauthenticated visitors can search for weather data.
+- Unauthenticated visitors can view the 5-day forecast for a searched city.
 - App is fully responsive
 ### Scientific Source Material
 - Okuma, Hirohisa, Yumiko Okuma, and Yasuhisa Kitagawa.
 2015.
 “Examination of Fluctuations in Atmospheric Pressure Related to Migraine.”
 SpringerPlus 4 (1): 790.